Simple Explanation: Plot

 As Eddie Novack (Meat Loaf) lies on his deathbed, his wife Charlotte is stricken with respiratory failure.
 The team takes Charlotte's case and wheels Eddie into her room, as he seems to gain strength when he sees her suffering.
 Foreman suggests that she has melioidosis.
 The team start her on an IV drip and aciclovir, which works, until she starts gasping.
 Thirteen suggests polyserositis, so the team starts Charlotte on indomethacin.
-Taub does a echo-cardiogram on Eddie to see if his heart's improving, but it isn't.
+Taub does an echo-cardiogram on Eddie to see if his heart's improving, but it isn't.

 Kutner does not show up for work, and House dispatches Thirteen and Foreman to check his apartment.
 Thirteen finds Kutner's body; he has died by suicide.
 The team must then try to save Charlotte while struggling to make sense of Kutner's death.
 House, Thirteen and Foreman go to see Kutner's parents, but House blames the parents and leaves.
 Taub seems to show little interest in Kutner's death.
 Cuddy tells the team she's hired a grief counselor and offers them time off.
 She then goes to talk to Wilson, who hasn't been with House yet.
 Wilson goes with House to Kutner's home.
 House looks around and finally suspects that someone murdered Kutner.
 House suspects it was the same person who killed Kutner's birth parents.

 House eventually realizes Charlotte feigned her illness, but then her liver fails.
 She then tries to take her own life by overdosing so that Eddie can have her heart.
 Foreman takes time off.